AhmedSaa3d/QuizY-App/README.md

 # QuizY-App
-- This is a Web App created to make quizzes in random questiones in specific topic.
+- This is a Web App created to make quizzes in random questions in specific topic.
 - User can select specific topic to test in.
 - for 7 questions user can select from 4 choses in 1minute and 30 seconds.
 - then he show his score in this topic.